ibm-cloud-docs/apps/best-practice.md

 ## Use compatibility libraries instead of OS-specific features

-If you have already used OS-specific features, you can fix this issue by using compatibility libraries, for example, Cygwin and Mono.
-Cygwin is a compatibility library that provides a set of Linux tools in a Windows environment.
-Mono is a compatibility library that provides Windows .NET tools in Linux.
+If you are using OS-specific features, you can fix this issue by using compatibility libraries instead.
+For example, Cygwin and Mono.
+Cygwin is a compatibility library that provides a set of Linux&trade; tools in a Windows&trade; environment.
+Mono is a compatibility library that provides Microsoft&trade; .NET tools in Linux.

 Avoid the OS-specific dependencies; instead, use services that are provided by the middleware infrastructure or service providers.